Where to Retire: Income, Home, and Taxes

 Alabama

-Social Security income is not taxed; other retirement income is taxed as regular income ranging from 2% to 5%.
-AL has state taxes ranging from 4% - 7.5% and property taxes that are some of the lowest in the country at 0.4% - they also offer a homestead exemption for seniors age 65 and older which may cover up to 100% of state property taxes.
+Social Security income is not subject to state income tax in Alabama.
+Other retirement income, including pensions and annuities, is taxed as regular income at rates ranging from 2% to 5%.
+Alabama's state income tax rates range from 2% to 5%, with property tax rates being among the lowest in the country, averaging around 0.4%.
+Additionally, Alabama offers a homestead exemption for seniors aged 65 and older, which can exempt a portion of their property taxes, potentially covering up to 100% of state property taxes.

 Military retirement pay is fully tax exempt.